To visit our site, you must be old enough to consume alcohol according to the local legislation.

-Côtes du Rhône Villages Plan de Dieu AOC wines are made mainly from the Grenache noir grape, blended with a minimum of 20% Syrah and Mourvèdre.
-This mix yields wines with a concentrated bouquet, rich in the flavours of red-berry fruits, spices and the scents of the garrigue, which over time develop notes of leather, aniseed and liquorice…
+Côtes du Rhône Villages Plan de Dieu AOC wines are made mainly from Grenache Noir (40% of any blend), with Syrah and Mourvèdre to a minimum of 25%.
+This combination yields wines with concentrated aromas and rich flavours of red berry fruit, spices and the scents of the Garrigue, which mellow over time to develop notes of leather, aniseed and liquorice.

-The growing area extends over the communes of Camaret-sur-Aigues, Jonquières, Travaillan and Violès, in the département of Vaucluse.
+The appellation extends across the communes of Camaret-sur-Aigues, Jonquières, Travaillan and Violès in the Vaucluse département.

-This fairly uniform terroir is really a vast alluvial terrace formed by the Aigues and Ouvèze rivers during the Riss Glacial Period two or three hundred thousand years ago, overlaid with chalky gravel dating from the Quaternary Era.
-The gravel rests partly on blue clay from the Pliocene Epoch, partly on zaffre sandstone, which ensures that moisture reaches the roots of the vines and enables them to go on growing during the summer drought.
+A vast alluvial terrace formed by the Aigues and the Ouvèze Tributaries during the Riss Glacial Stage two or three hundred thousand years ago, overlaid with limestone pebbles from the Quaternary.
+The pebbles lie partly on Pliocene blue clay, partly on sandstone zaffre, supplying the vine roots with moisture to help ensure growth through the summer drought.